Categories

 Hedging advisory firm of the year

-The Hedging advisory firm of the year award is aimed at consultancies and specialist advisory firms that provide independent advice to derivatives users.
+The Hedging advisory firm of the year award is aimed at consultancies and specialist advisory firms that provide independent advice to commodity derivatives users.
 Entries need to demonstrate a spread of capabilities, from work on hedging programmes, to deal pricing and structuring, portfolio valuations or restructuring.
 They should provide several examples of how the firm has helped its clients during the past 12-18 months.

 Technology advisory firm of the year

-The Technology Advisory firm of the year award is aimed at firms that specialise in commodity trading and risk management systems selection and implementation.
+The Technology advisory firm of the year award is aimed at firms that specialise in commodity trading and risk management systems selection and implementation.
 Entries should include real examples of tech advisory work done with clients over the past 12-18 months, explaining what the impact has been.
 While the main focus will be on CTRM software, other technologies that aid the risk function can also be discussed.
 Firms should talk about what they brought to each project and how they do things differently to other firms.

 CTRM software house of the year